教學大綱 Syllabus

 評量工具與策略、評分標準成效Evaluation Criteria

-• Class discussion and participation (30%): Each student will give a 20-minute class presentation to summarise weekly required readings and to pose 2-3 questions for seminar discussions.
-S/he will also contribute to discussions in the classroom and on Moodle.
+• Presentation (20%): Each student will give a presentation (20-25 minutes) to summarise weekly required readings and to pose 2-3 questions for seminar discussions.

-• Midterm paper & presentations (40%): A 3,000-word[1] essay will address the topic of ‘news in the digital age’.
-It could be a case study of any organisations or groups of people engaging with news.
+• Midterm essay (35%): A 3,000-word[1] essay will address one of the three essay questions, including 1) In what way our perception of and engagement with news have been changed by digital media?
+2) How have social media platforms disrupted journalistic practices?
+3) What opportunities or risks do platforms/AI applications present to democratic engagement?
 The essay should be submitted to Moodle by 23.59 on 31 October (Friday).
-Before that, students will have the opportunity to receive feedback by presenting their essay outlines in Week 7 and Week 8 – every student will have 10 minutes for their presentation.
+Before that, students will discuss the essay questions and receive feedback on their essay outlines in Week 7 and Week 8 – every student will have 10 minutes for presenting their essay outlines.

 [1] This word count excludes bibliography/references, tables, figures, and appendices, but includes footnotes.
 10 % excess of the word limit is allowed.